 Instructions

-- Make a well in the center of the dry ingredients and pour the water and minced rosemary-infused olive oil into it.
+- Whisk flour, sugar, yeast, and salt together in the bowl of a stand mixer.
+Make a well in the center and pour the water and minced rosemary-infused olive oil into it.
 Run the mixer on low speed to mix the dough, pausing occasionally to scrape down the sides of the bowl as needed.
 This may take several minutes.
 (If the dough seems really dry, drizzle in water 1 teaspoon at a time, letting the mixer run after each addition until it comes together on its own.
 You're looking for a fairly low hydration dough, so resist adding water unless absolutely necessary.)

 - Once the dough has mostly come together in a shaggy mass on the dough hook, increase the mixer to medium and knead for 3 minutes until the dough is smooth and slightly tacky.
 Dust in additional flour if needed to keep the dough from sticking to the sides of the bowl.